 Challenge: Tomatoes are produced and consumed all over the world; in 2018, 17.4 million tonnes were grown in Europe alone (European Statistics Handbook, 2019).
 Due to the high inputs of water and excavated ... ...read more

 Challenge: Combating disease in deep-water hydroponic systems is a battle that remains to be won.
 Root diseases can be caused by a multitude of factors including contaminated water or insufficient aeration ... ...read more

 Last year ended on a high for the CHAP team with the UK Agri-Tech centre landing its first international project as part of the Innovate UK Agri-Tech Catalyst Round 8: Agriculture and Food Systems Innovation ... ...read more

 One of CABI’s global programmes is Plantwise, a plant clinic network run by trained plant doctors, where farmers can find practical plant health advice.
 Plant clinics work just like clinics for human ... ...read more

 Crop Health and Protection (CHAP) has a remit to champion innovative farming methods to ensure the world’s growing population can eat nutritious affordable food.
 Controlled environment agriculture is ... ...read more

 As a relatively new member to CHAP I have been very impressed with the help and support it offers - it has opened up a wide range of opportunities in terms of project development, resource support and in particular networking which is invaluable for a small business.
 I have already attended two events and look forward to participating in these projects and future events going forward.
 A great investment!- John Haywood, Director, Unium Bioscience Ltd.

-For any further information about CABI, the Horizon Scanning capability, or to discuss a collaboration and/or grant for a commercially funded project, please complete the form below.
+For further information about our capabilities, or to discuss a collaboration and/or grant for a commercially funded project, please complete the form below.